vmware/kube-fluentd-operator/README.md

 bad tag for <match>: hello-world.
 Tag must start with **, $thins or demo
 ```

-When the configuration is valid again the fluentd-status is set to "".
+When the configuration is made valid again the `fluentd-status` is set to "".

 To see kube-fluentd-operator in action you need a cloud log collector like logz.io, loggly, papertrail or ELK accessible from the K8S cluster.
 A simple loggly configuration looks like this (replace TOKEN with your customer token):